Purpose unlocks the full potential of young people and their communities.

 Purpose Research

-Through our partnership with PSiX (Purpose Science and innovation Exchange), we bring research into the world and the world into the research.
-This partnership creates a cycle where science improves practice, and practice strengthens research.
+In close partnership with the Purpose Science and innovation Exchange (PSIX) at Cornell University, we bring research into the world and the world into the research — creating a cycle where science improves practice and practice strengthens research.

 A green circle with a white icon portraying storytelling